Jamesbarford/avl-tree/README.md

 _This is still a bit of a WIP, see TODO below_

 A generic implementation of an [avl tree](https://en.wikipedia.org/wiki/AVL_tree) written in `c`.
+All nodes within the tree will have a unique key, there are no duplicates.
 The code is probably the best way to understand how to use it starting in `.avltest.c`.

 ## avlTreeType - define generic methods
 ```c